Chromebook Use during the Summer

 Moving out of EASD

-If your student will not be enrolled in the Elizabethtown Area School District in August 2020 and they have not turned in their Chromebook before leaving for the summer, please return the Chromebook, power adapter and carry case to the High School office as soon as possible.
+If your student will not be enrolled in the Elizabethtown Area School District any longer, please return the Chromebook, power adapter and carry case to the High School office as soon as possible.

 When your student is using the Chromebook, encourage them to use it productively.
 Below is a list of websites to extend their learning.
 Students can create podcasts, make "pizza" music, view math tutorials, learn a new language or settle down with a good book.